High winds are generally not encountered when family tent camping, unless campers ignore weather forecasts.

 Wind origin: Supercell, straight line winds, strong tornado, strong hurricane.

-Tree damage: In the path of the tornado, moderate to total destruction of vegetation, which can be snapped or uprooted.
+Tree damage will be fairly complete: In the path of the tornado, moderate to total destruction of vegetation, which can be snapped off or uprooted, as well as toppled.

 Structural damage: Moderate to severe damage to structures (even tall buildings), bridges, and highways.